 It is not difficult to open up a reader.
 One need only present them with the promise of intelligible novelty.
 This is in essence to play upon those reasons that a reader first comes to an essay, to give them a taste but to hold back on the delivery.
 Easy as this might be, this is where writers most often fall into error.
 They so often forget that they are writing in dialogue that they fail to write at all.
 They instead forgo the norms of a discourse and craft what appear to be words but which have lost their meaning, or they place recognisable words in unrecognisable sentences and call those objections.

 This is of course not how writing is done.
 It belies the central failure of the writer to know their reader and to select them accordingly.
 For many times a writer selects instead the wrong reader, one who cannot possibly be changed by the marks on the page.
 For this reader finds only the simplest of errors in these marks and remains therefore closed to the essay.
 And if this is so, how might an essay change them?
 How might an essay revolutionise a discourse?
 How might an essay teach a lesson?
 How might it even introduce a problem?
-Can an essay which fails at all of this even be called an essay?
-Just think of how many trees have been felled, how many forests cleared, how many birds and squirrels mulched in the chaos, and how many bears driven to starvation—all for what does not even amount to an essay; all for writers to not even write, but babble incoherently.
+Can an essay which fails this even be called an essay?
+Just think of how many trees have been felled, how many forests cleared, how many birds and squirrels mulched in the chaos, how many bears driven to starvation—all for what does not even amount to an essay; all for writers to not even write, but incoherently babble.

 So what then shall the writer do?
 If the writer wishes to write, if the writer wishes to fulfill their destiny, they must first read.
 They must first live amongst readers and learn their languages and customs.
 Without this they are lost.
 They cannot despite their arrogance erect a whole discourse ex nihilo.
 But where they embrace their humility and accept their humanity, there they might finally write even a single sentence.
 For this is all that an essay is.

 When the first sentence of an essay strikes a reader and tears open their soul, the reader immediately repairs the damage.
 They now have a new history, new hopes, new desires, new beliefs.
 And so in striking the reader, the first sentence of an essay changes them, draws them forward into the unknown.
 Each subsequent sentence now is, now is not, the same essay.
 The essay ceases, but continues.
 It embodies a new but old dialogue which now stands in relation to a distinct but indistinct reader.
 The great writer can make of plurality one and of one plurality.
-And if a writer cannot do this, gone are the hope that they may write at all.
+And if a writer cannot do this, gone are the hopes that they may write at all.
 The sun has set on their writing.
 It is night.